Crisis in the Kremlin: Remake

-The developer Kremlingames released a remake and spiritual successor to the 1991 version under the same name: Crisis in the Kremlin.
+The developer Kremlingames released a remake and spiritual successor to the 1991 version under the same name.
 The game was released in 2017, which is the final playable year in the 1991 version and marks 100 years since the October Revolution.
 Unlike the original, the goal is not just to preserve the USSR and the Warsaw Pact but to expand the communist bloc to other countries.
 Unlike the 1991 version, it is possible to win the Cold War by weakening the United States until it is no longer is a superpower.
-The game introduced additional factions and multiple endings that include perestroika, nuclear war, world communism, and parades of sovereignty.
+The game introduced additional factions, which included Stalinist, conservative, moderate, reformist, and liberal.
+It also introduced multiple endings, such as perestroika, nuclear war, world communism, and parades of sovereignty.
 The economic, domestic, and diplomatic systems were also made more complex.
 Kremlingames later developed Ostalgie: The Berlin Wall and China: Mao's Legacy, in which players control Eastern European communist states and communist China, respectively.

 The prominent Russian gaming magazine Game World Navigator gave the game a rating of 6.2/10.
 Another prominent Russian gaming magazine, Igromania, rated the game 8/10.

+A sequel to the remake of Crisis in the Kremlin, entitled Crisis in the Kremlin: The Cold War, was released on July 11, 2025.